 For example, therapy might include:

-I tailor these approaches to your needs — drawing from CBT-based interventions for anxiety, trauma, or relationship challenges as appropriate.
+I adopt a holistic approach by tailoring these therapies to your needs, drawing from CBT-based interventions that address anxiety, trauma, or relationship challenges as appropriate.

 What makes CBT So Effective